SemihBKGR/design-patterns-in-kotlin/factory/README.md

 |---|---|---|
 |Factory|Creational|<ul><li>Simple Factory</li><li>Static Factory Method</li></ul>|

-### Explanation
+## Explanation

-Providing a static method that creates new instance without exposing any instantiation logic to the client in order to make client code focus on usage.
-These methods are generally encapsulated in a class called as factory and the type of generated object is determined at runtime.

 ### Wikipedia

-> In object-oriented programming (OOP), a factory is an object for creating other objects – formally a factory is a function or method that returns objects of a varying prototype or class from some method call, which is assumed to be "new".
+> In object-oriented programming (OOP), a factory is an object for creating other objects – formally a factory is a
+> function or method that returns objects of a varying prototype or class from some method call, which is assumed to be "
+> new".

-### Implementation
+## Implementation

 ### Example

-ImageReaderFactory has a getReader function that instantiate and return a ImageReader object according to the given image
+ImageReaderFactory has a getReader function that instantiate and return proper ImageReader object according to the given image's format

 ```kotlin
 sealed interface ImageReader {